Why is Crate Training Necessary?

 I can speak from experience that crate training dog puppy is necessary.
 Many people oppose the idea of crate training because they think their German Shepherds wouldn’t like it.
 But the truth there are so many benefits that you can get from crate training.
 Some of those benefits are:

-- Crate training can help controlling your dog aggressive and whining attitude.
+- Crate training can help control your dog’s aggressive and whining attitude.
 This is very important!
 You can lose your mind when your dog barking all night long.
 But with crate training, you can control negative behaviors from your dog.

 - Your dog feels safe and comfortable.